Blog>Expert Advice>Causes of ceiling cracks and potential repairs

 Cracks along your ceiling edge

-For cracks that look like they’re pulling away from you wall, this is because of an issue called a ‘truss uplift.’
+For cracks that look like they're pulling away from your wall, this is because of an issue called a 'truss uplift.'
 Trusses are supposed to be flexible and able to handle changes in temperature while framing your roof and ceiling.

 However, extreme weather conditions can cause them to pull away, which results in cracks along the ceiling edge, leaving a gap.
 When this happens, a construction professional will need to come and realign it.